Table of Contents

 The Metro Bus System provides 200 different lines that cross the entire city and beyond.
 There are three types of Metro Bus services to be aware of while using the system.

-- The Metro Local Buses are painted orange and frequently stop at major tourist attractions and districts around the city.
+- Local Buses — Painted orange and frequently stop at major tourist attractions and districts around the city.

-- The Metro Rapid Buses are painted red and stop less frequently, allowing for an express service.
+- Rapid Buses — Painted red and stop less frequently, allowing for an express service.
 These buses have special sensors that keep the lights green to avoid traffic jams.
 Before traveling, check the Rapid Bus schedules and routes to determine whether it is suitable for your travel needs.
-This will certainly save you time.

-- The Metro Express buses are painted blue and are typically used by LA commuters.
+- Express Buses — Painted blue and are typically used by LA commuters.
 These buses travel along some of the city’s freeways, connecting Downtown LA with other business districts.

 Metro Rail